PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * Keep the docstring indented at the same level as the ``r"""`` or ``"""`` that begins the docstring, except for reST_ constructs like lists, math, and code blocks.
-The indentation level should be four spaces more than the declaration of the object.
+Use an indentation of four spaces more than the declaration of the object.

   .. code-block:: python

-     def some_function():
+     def f():
          """This is indented four spaces relative to the `def` statement."""

 * The first sentence of a docstring of a function should include a